gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 * top : defines the distance, in pixels, between the top edge of the control and the top edge of its container's client area.
 * width : defines the width of the control.

+For more oinformation see [Position and layout of controls](#position-and-layout-of-controls)

 ## Ambient properties

 An ambient property is a property on a control that, if not set, is retrieved from the parent control.